 “things.”
-The Hebrew is “words,” dabar (#01697 דָּבָר), but often in Hebrew “word” or “words” are used of “things” or “matters” in the same way that is Greek logos (“word”) is.
+The Hebrew text is dabar (#01697 דָּבָר), which is the common word for “word,” but also, like the Greek word logos, it had a wide range of meanings, including “thing,” “matter.”
+Thus the translation might well read, “These matters,” or “These things.”
 The semantic range of words used in the Bible is the reason translators cannot use the same English word to translate the same Hebrew or Greek word.
 The meaning of the Hebrew or Greek word must be understood in its context and then the proper English word can be chosen as a translation.
-In this case, Rebekah did not just tell her family about Abraham’s servants “words,” but about all that transpired.
+In this case, Rebekah did not just tell her family about Abraham’s servant’s “words,” but about all that transpired.

 “mother’s house.”
 This is most likely referring to the women’s part of Bethuel’s home, where the women lived with privacy from the men.
 Women had their own quarters even if the family lived in a tent.
-It has been suggested that young women of the time referred to where they lived as their mother’s house (JPS Torah Commentary), but the evidence for that seems to be very slim.
+It has been suggested that young women of the time referred to where they lived as their mother’s housea but the evidence for that seems to be very slim.

 There are a number of reasons that Rebekah would have gone to her mother in the women’s quarters.
 As a young woman, she might have felt intimidated to go to the men in her family with such earthshaking news, and would have felt more comfortable going to her mother.
 Also, marriages were generally arranged by the parents, so it would have been natural for her as a woman to go to her mother.